gary-dalton/iam/README.md

 ## Introduction

 Intellamech has the purpose of creating intelligent autonomous mechatronics.
-We intend to build robots with programmable intelligence such that the robot will sense, plan, and act to reach its goals.
+The intent is to build robots with programmable intelligence such that the robot will sense, plan, and act to reach its goals.

 ## Status